NAISR: A 3D Neural Additive Model for Interpretable Shape Representation: Related Work

-\paragraph{Point Correspondences.} Establishing point correspondences is important to help experts to detect, understand, diagnose, and track diseases.
-Recently, ImplicitAtlas~\citep{yang2022implicitatlas}, DIF-Net~\citep{deng2021DIF}, DIT~\citep{zheng2021DIT}, and NDF~\citep{sun2022topology} were proposed to capture point correspondence within implicit shape representations.
-Dalca et al.~\citep{dalca2019learning} use templates conditioned on covariates for image registration.
-However, they did not explore covariate-specific deformations, shape representations or shape transfer.
-Currently no continuous shape representation which models the effects of covariates exists. \emph{\texttt{NAISR} will provide a model with such capabilities.}
+\paragraph{Neural Deformable Models} Neural Deformable Models (NDMs) establish point correspondences with DIFs.
+In computer graphics, there has been increasing interest in NDMs to animate scenes~\citep{liu2022devrf, bao2023sine, zheng2023editablenerf}, objects~\citep{lei2022cadex, bao2023sine, zhang2023self}, and digital humans~\citep{ park2021hypernerf, zhang2022ndf, niemeyer2019occupancy}.
+Establishing point correspondences is also important to help experts to detect, understand, diagnose, and track diseases.
+NDMs have shown to be effective in exploring point correspondences for medical images~\citep{han2023diffeomorphic, tian2023nephi, wolterink2022implicit, zou2023homeomorphic} and shapes~\citep{sun2022topology, yang2022implicitatlas} Among the NDMs for shape representations, ImplicitAtlas~\citep{yang2022implicitatlas}, DIF-Net~\citep{deng2021DIF}, DIT~\citep{zheng2021DIT}, and NDF~\citep{sun2022topology} capture point correspondences between target and template shapes within NDMs.
+Currently, no continuous deformable shape representation which models the effects of covariates exists. \emph{\texttt{NAISR} provides a model with such capabilities.}

 \paragraph{Explainable Artificial Intelligence.} The goal of eXplainable Artificial Intelligence (XAI) is to provide human-understandable explanations for decisions and actions of a AI model.
 Various flavors of XAI exist, including counterfactual inference~\citep{berrevoets2021learning, moraffah2020causal, thiagarajan2020calibrating, chen2022covariate}, attention maps~\citep{zhou2016cvpr, jung2021towards,woo2018cbam}, feature importance~\citep{arik2021tabnet, ribeiro2016should, agarwal2020neural}, and instance retrieval~\citep{Crabbe2021Simplex}. \texttt{NAISR} is inspired by neural additive models (NAMs)~\citep{agarwal2020neural} which in turn are inspired by generalized additive models (GAMs)~\citep{hastie2017generalized}.
 NAMs are based on a linear combination of neural networks each attending to a \emph{single} input feature, thereby allowing for interpretability. \texttt{NAISR} extends this concept to interpretable 3D shape representations.
 This is significantly more involved as, unlike for NAMs and GAMs, we are no longer dealing with scalar values, but with 3D shapes. \emph{\texttt{NAISR} will provide interpretable results by capturing spatial deformations with respect to an estimated atlas shape such that individial covariate effects can be distinguished.}